Real Rent Control Now: Repeal Costa-Hawkins in 2018! We need your help to win in November. Join the campaign here!

 Under the Costa-Hawkins Act:

-Cities like Oakland, Berkeley, and San Francisco cannot extend rent control protections to units built after their original rent control ordinance was established (so, in Oakland only units in buildings built before 1983 can be protected).
+Cities like Oakland, Berkeley, and San Francisco cannot expand rent control protections to units built after their original rent control ordinance was established (so, in Oakland only buildings built before 1983 can be protected).

 Even if a city establishes a new rent control ordinance (like Richmond did in 2016), the city cannot apply rent control to any building built after 1995.

-No city can apply rent control to rented single-family houses, or condominium units.
+No city can apply rent control to rented single-family houses, or condominium units, a huge loophole.

-Rent-controlled units are subject to "vacancy de-control", meaning that every time a protected unit becomes vacant (including through eviction) the landlord can raise the rent as high as the market will allow.
+Rent-controlled units are subject to "vacancy de-control", meaning that every time a protected unit becomes vacant (including through eviction) the landlord can raise the rent for the next tenant as high as the market will allow.

-Today, a statewide coalition of housing rights advocates including OTU is working to repeal Costa-Hawkins and give cities the right to protect tenants from the whims of the real estate market.
-Following the failure of a repeal bill in Sacramento, the only way to achieve real rent control in California will be the November 6, 2018 statewide ballot.
-Housing advocates successfully gathered almost 600,000 signatures to get to place a simple measure on the ballot that would repeal Costa-Hawkins and leave it to cities to decide whether, and how, to protect their residents from sky-rocketing rents.
+Join a statewide coalition of housing rights advocates including OTU to repeal Costa-Hawkins and give cities the right to protect tenants from the whims of the real estate market.
+Following the failure of a repeal bill in Sacramento, the only way to achieve real rent control in California will be Proposition 10 on the November 6, 2018 statewide ballot to repeal Costa-Hawkins and leave it to cities to decide whether, and how, to protect their residents from sky-rocketing rents.

-Give cities the right to establish or expand local rent stabilization programs, the way local governments and voters see fit.
+Give cities the right to establish or expand local rent control programs, the way local governments and voters see fit.

-Pave the way for universal tenant protections by ending rent control exemptions for single-family and condominium units, and units in newer buildings.
+Pave the way for universal tenant protections by ending loophole exemptions for single-family and condominium units, and units in newer buildings.

 To find out how you can help repeal Costa-Hawkins in 2018, see more about theBay Area campaign here.
 You can stay plugged in with Oakland Tenants Union's repeal efforts on our OTU facebook page too.